Mesoscale two-sample testing for networks: Experiments on simulated and real data

-We also demonstrate the sensitivity of these testing approaches to changes in the number of networks in each sample.
-For $\underline{m}=4, 8, 12, 16, 19$, we form subsamples from each population without replacement and test the mesoscale hypothesis for the T/T hypothesis set, which was rejected by the usual projection test on the full data.
-Both the learned and uniform random projection tests use dimension $1$.
-This process is repeated $200$ times, and the results are summarized in Figure~\ref{fig:m_sensitivity_cci}.

-For all values of $\underline{m}$, the learned projection test leads to a smaller $p$-value on average than the competing methods, with the differences increasing as $\underline{m}$ grows, suggesting that in addition to the signal provided by the additional networks, the projection test learns more informative projections to isolate this signal.
+We additionally demonstrate the sensitivity of these testing approaches to the number of networks in each sample.
+For $\tilde m=4, 8, 12, 16$, we form subsamples by selecting $\underline{m}$ networks without replacement from each of the two populations.
+We then test the mesoscale null hypothesis for the CBM/CBM hypothesis set, which was rejected by both the basic and projection tests on the full data.
+Both the learned and uniform random projection tests use dimension $d=6$.
+This process was repeated $200$ times.
+The results are summarized in Figure~\ref{fig:m_sensitivity_mri}, showing the learned projection test leads to a smaller $p$-value on average than the competing methods for all values of $\tilde{m}$, suggesting it is indeed increasing power by reducing the dimension of the test without removing much signal (since for these case-control tests, we would expect to reject the mesoscale hypotheses based on previous findings).